digicademy-chf/chf_container/project.template/README.md

 - `000-default-ssl.pem`
 - `000-default-ssl.key`

-Check the documentation of CHF Container for more information about the files.
+Check the CHF Container documentation for more information about these files.